Introduction

 The decree of August 22, 2025 represents a significant step forward in the protection of corporate officers’ personal data.

-It offers a concrete confidentiality mechanism, but leaves certain legal uncertainties for non-commercial structures and individual entrepreneurs.
+It provides a concrete confidentiality mechanism, but leaves certain legal uncertainties for non-commercial structures and sole traders.

-Contact our firm so that we can carry out this procedure for you and thus participate in the protection of your data:
+Contact our firm so that we can carry out this procedure for you and help protect your data: